Claim History

 Check ERA Associated with Claim

-To check to see if ERA is associated with a claim, click on the Show History / Notes button on the bottom right corner and search for the EFT/Check#
+To check if an ERA is associated with a claim, click on the Show History / Notes button on the bottom right corner and search for the EFT/Check#

 Show History / Notes for Secondary Claims